-The first edition of the Biennale of Luanda will take place from 18 to 22 September in the heart of the Angolan capital.
+The first edition of the Biennale of Luanda took place from 18 to 22 September 2019 in the heart of the Angolan capital.
 The Biennale aims to become the starting point for a sustainable dynamic, entirely dedicated to the culture of peace in Africa.
 Every two years, international actors and partners of this Pan-African movement will meet to reflect on the future of the continent.

 COMMITTED TO PEACE AND SUSTAINABLE DEVELOPMENT IN AFRICA

 The spirit of UNESCO’s Culture of Peace network in Africa aims to heal the social wounds of wars by cross-conflict participation in local activities.
 The Youth and Peace Culture in Africa Network partners with the Whitaker Peace and Development Initiative led by Forest Whitaker, UNESCO Special Envoy for Peace and Reconciliation.